denistsoi/franklinchen.github.io/source/_posts/2011-12-16-playing-recorder-and-flute-at-the-holiday-ball.markdown

 I would like to thank the dancers for enjoying and showing appreciation for our playing for them.

 And of course, I would like to thank my wife Abby for encouraging me to join her in playing for the Holiday Ball!

+## (Update of 2012-12-14)

+The following year, I [played music again in the annual Holiday Ball](/blog/2012/12/14/pittsburgh-contras-and-squares-holiday-ball-2012/).